danmayer/danmayer.github.com/_drafts/advice-from-my-grandfather.md

 ### Know the systems?
 Congrats you've earned the the "tour guide" badge

-Once your are a go-to to answer questions about the systems, a large part of your job is teaching all that knowledge to others on the team.
+Once you're a go-to to answer questions about the systems, a large part of your job is teaching all that knowledge to others on the team.
 As Adam keys describes in [Developers are From Mars, Developers are From Venus](http://www.confreaks.com/videos/3068-bigruby2014-developers-are-from-mars-developers-are-from-venus), you will reach a tour guide level of knowledge.

 ### One word of warning